maxfi/galaxy-log-forwarder/README.md

 # galaxy-log-forwarder

-> A microservice that accepts Meteor Galaxy Elasticsearch logs and forwards them as simple JSON to your endpoint of choice.
+> A microservice that accepts Meteor Galaxy Elasticsearch logs and forwards them as NDJSON to your endpoint of choice

 ## Why?